wwarthen/RomWBW/Source/Doc/UserGuide.md

 * Z-System applications will not run under CP/M 2.2.
 For example, the `LDDS` date stamper will not work.

-* CP/M 2.2 was not distributed with a help system.
-Douglas Miller has adapted the CP/M 3 help system for CP/M 2.2 and is included.
-  The HELP.HLP data file must be found on the current default drive and user area when HELP.COM is run.

 ## Z-System

 Z-System is the most popular non-DRI CP/M workalike "clone" which is generally